 The underlying sentiment is clear: the subject lacks meaning or connection to their lives.
 This was a challenging, wonderful group of individuals with a huge amount to offer and they didn’t see any point in learning history.

 I spent an entire term ‘off-piste,’ covering the scheme of work only incidentally, examining historical and philosophical dilemmas which exemplified the importance of history.
-We looked at problems like what caused the London riots as historians; not only did this lead to fascinating discussion, it inspired Zelal to visit a police station to ask for arrest statistics.
-(I wrote a long description of this campaign and have cut it out to save for another post).
+We looked at problems like what caused the London riots as historians; not only did this lead to fascinating discussion, it inspired Zelal to visit a police station to ask for arrest statistics (I recount this adventurous term here).

 Three months later, the relevance and importance of history were entrenched in their minds – then I aimed for rigour.
 The first thing I got them to do was to write and then rewrite essays on the causes of the London riots.
 Throughout the rest of the year, I kept underscoring the relevance of what we were learning, but also pushed them as hard as I could.
 Students worked exceptionally hard and ended up with far higher levels and far greater engagement in history.
 Nineteen students picked history for GCSE at the end of the year, a rate three times the school average.